jlassahn/programming_language/janus/doc/2_structure.md

 It looks for these under a set of base directories which depend on how the compiler is configured, but typically includes the current directory.

+Normally these symbols are named using the full module name.
+If that is not convenient, the module name can be overridden.
+For example doing `import handlers = experimental.web_handlers;` makes a symbol normally named `experimental.web_handlers.BaseHandler` instead be `handlers.BaseHandler`.
+Doing `import . = experimental.web_handlers` causes all the symbols in that module to be visible with _no_ module name prefix at all.

 Symbols declared in files ending in .janus are externally visible to programs which import the .janus file.
 Symbols from files ending in .jsrc are local to the source file.
 For reusable code, it is good style